mmagnus/geekbook/README.md

 - You can sync notes in your system with notes kept at virtual machines (mounted via sshfs) or drives
 - Super light!
 - Pandoc markdown files to anything you want!
+- Use 3rd party editors, if you wish, on your computer or on your phone.

 I recommend to use **Emacs** (or VIM or other super-powerfull editor) to: